fullwebdev/fullwebdev/CONTRIBUTING.md

 Then, you'll need to install the dependencies for the whole monorepo by running `npm install` from the root directory.

-Finally, you can run the standalone docs, without building any other packages, by going to the [/docs](./docs) directory and running `npm start -- --local`.
+Finally, you can run the standalone website, without building any other packages, by going to the [/website](./website) directory and running `npm start -- --local`.

 > :warning: Access to the private repository associated to the `/materials/eni-dpawm/` submodule is, for now, restricted to the core team.
 Building the whole website (`npm run build`) requires this access, and Linux.
 >
 > But don't worry: we have CI/CD for that, so there is a good chance you'll never need to do that.
-Just remember to always use the `--local` option when running a script in `/docs`.
+Just remember to always use the `--local` option when running a script in `/website`.

 ## <a name="styleguides"></a> Styleguides